top of page

 Azaria, a woman wearing a green turtle neck vest over a white long sleeve shirt, stands at a table presenting in a room full of people at the H B C U Women's Leadership Summit.
 Everyone in the room is sitting at circular tables.

-Connect with 75 HBCU women from around the country.
+Network: Connect with 75 like-minded HBCU women from across the country, building a strong and supportive network.

-Leave the training with a plan to run for office.
+Action Plan: Leave with a concrete plan to run for office or lead impactful initiatives in your community.

 "The summit truly boosted my confidence as a Black woman.
 It taught me that nothing is impossible and that I'm not the only one that has faced adversities."